 Beyond the feeling of “emptiness” that accompanies grieving individuals, major grief depression impacts daily functioning.
 They may find no pleasure in activities that were once enjoyable to them, may feel chronic hopelessness to the point of suicidal thoughts, and have sudden negative changes in their hygiene and housekeeping routines.
 They might also have issues attending work or school.

 Losing a significant loved one can cause habitual and personality changes in the lives affected by the loss.
 However, if an individual changes drastically for the worse by engaging in substance abuse or other risky behaviors, they may need additional support.
-This is especially true if the individual forms a psychological or physical dependence on a substance to escape their feelings of bereavement.
+This is especially true for bereaved mothers, who are at high risk of forming a psychological or physical dependence on a substance to escape their feelings of depression.

 The best thing you can do to help someone with grief related depression is to be patient, understanding, and supportive.
 Since everyone reacts to loss differently, it’s wise to remain open minded but supportive about getting the help they need.
 Remind them that the majority of Americans are grieving right now and that at least 10% of those Americans have sought grief counseling or grief support groups.